marade/PopMLST/README.md

 We would like to use Python 3.x, but currently the tre library fails to build using 3.x versions.
 ### Do Sequencing and Generate Fastq Files
-We assume you have generated your sequencing data in the manner described in the paper.
+We assume you have generated your sequencing data in roughly the manner described in the paper.
 ### Prepare Fastq Files
-Blah blah.
+This pipeline assumes your paired-end Fastq files are named like so:

-### Install Prerequisites
+    sampleX_1.fastq.gz sampleX_2.fastq.gz
-Blah blah.
+    sampleY_1.fastq.gz sampleY_2.fastq.gz

 ### Run the Pipeline
 Code blah blah...